 Use specific reasons and examples to support your answer.

-In recent decades, numerous type of courses emerged from education range.
+In recent decades, numerous types of courses emerged from education range.
 Choosing courses relative to young children raised lots of consideration.
 Young students and their parents have their own opinion on this.
-Some render the support that young child should attend art, music class in addition to compulsory education courses.
-However, others proposed that does not work out.
+Some render the support that young children should attend art, and music class in addition to compulsory education courses.
+However, others proposed that attending art（?）does not work out.
 In my opinion, I highly favor the former suggestion since it has lots of merits.
 Here comes my reasoning.
-77 Firstly, by studying art and music courses can enlarge children’s horizon and enrich children’s knowledge.
-Students can inform some masterpieces after studying this course which can broaden their horizon and the range of their knowledge.
-For instance, my little sister.
-She has been studying since she was 7.
-When we go to the concert, she could tell the differences and characteristics between jazz and classical music with ease.
+77 Firstly, studying art and music courses can enlarge children’s horizons and enrich their knowledge.
+Students can inform some masterpieces after studying this course which can broaden their horizons and the range of their knowledge.
+For instance第一个例子, my little sister.
+She has been studying 缺主语since she was 7.
+When we go to the concert, she could tell the differences and characteristics between jazz and classical music with(at) ease.
 Also, she could readily tell the name of the paintings and the anecdotes of the painters.
 Plus, after knowing the principle of art and music, she could make her own paintings and melodious rhythm, which is fairly marvelous.
-106 Secondly, young children can feel the beauty of nature and life, having exposed to art and music class.
-Every brush stroke in masterpiece can convey the painters’ feeling and wonderful world around them.
-In music, every notes can take young children to imagination which they have never experienced and they could fill their own story to every notes.
+106 Secondly, young children can feel the beauty of nature and life, having been exposed to art and music class.
+Every brush stroke in a masterpiece can convey the painters’ feelings and the wonderful world around them.
+In music, every note can take young children to their imagination which they have never experienced and they could fill their own story with every note.
 As long as they take the course by heart, they can appreciate the nature by understanding the purpose of making that masterpiece.
-80 At last but not the least, art and music can fulfill young children’s life in some degree.
-I mean they can release their pressure and avoid being too vacuum in their life.
-Recently, education organization having modulated the quantity of homework, young children should not stay at home playing video games instead attending some art and music class since they have a massive amounts of time.
+80 At last but not least, art and music can fulfill young children’s lives in some degree.
+By learning art and misics, they can release their pressure and avoid being too vacuum in their life.
+Recently, education organizations have modulated the quantity of homework, young children should not stay at home playing video games instead of attending some art and music class since they have a massive amount of time.
 For instance, my little sister.
-She felt really tired after the whole day class in the past.
-But, since she had attend art and music class at 7, she fell energetic now.
-Also, she is not easily being attracted by others in class and better focus on her homework.
+She felt really tired after the whole day of class in the past.
+But, since she had attended art and music class at 7, she felt energetic now.
+Also, she is not easy being attracted by others in the class and better focus on her homework.
 This whole bunch of benefits should contribute to attending art and music class.
-128 In short, art and music class are not necessary to young children.
-However, I bet that if one attend these courses, they would feel fabulous for their advantages.
-All I said in this article is just a piece of iceberg.
-Finally, I strongly command your kids to art and music class to feel the magic.
+128 In short, art and music class are not necessary for young children.
+However, I bet that if one attendsthese courses, they would feel fabulous for their advantages.
+All I said in this article is just a piece of the iceberg.
+Finally, I strongly commend your kids to art and music class to feel the magic.
 55 (446 in total)

 Score: _______/ 5